Anneal

 Did you Know?

-Though it may seem counterintuitive, the process of annealing glass and metal by heating them to high temperatures is intended to make them stronger by making them softer and more flexible.
+Though it may seem counterintuitive, the process of annealing glass and metal by heating them to high temperatures is intended to make them stronger by first making them softer and more flexible.
 The verb “anneal” is closely associated with “temper” in metalwork and glasswork: The annealing process uses heat to create tougher glass and metal.
-Yet the process actually requires an overall softening to the materials in order to reduce brittleness.
+Yet the process actually requires an overall softening of the materials in order to reduce brittleness.
 A brittle material is very hard, but can snap easily.
 By contrast, tempered glass or metal that has been annealed has reduced its internal stress, creating a kind of elasticity that results in far stronger glasses and metals.